Jonghyun-Yun/procmod/docs/content/draft/_index.md

 ## Exisitng methods and limitations {#exisitng-methods-and-limitations}

 Several data analysis techniques and models have been explored to uncover problem-solving patterns.
-For example, researchers used methods such as cluster analysis (Bergner, Shu, \\& von Davier, 2014) and editing distance (Hao, Shu, Bergner, Zhu, \\& von Davier, 2014).
+For example, researchers used methods such as cluster analysis <&bergner_visualization_2014> and editing distance <&zhu_using_2016>.
 Other researchers explored the method of combining Markov movesl and item response theory (IRT) framework.
-Process mining techniques such as Petri net were also used to study behavioral patterns (Howard, Johnson, \\& Neitzel, 2010).
+Process mining techniques such as Petri net were also used to study behavioral patterns <&howard_reflecting_2010>
 In addition, researchers used digraphs to visualize and analyze sequential process data collected from assessment.
-Zhu, Shu, and von Davier (2016) used network visualization and analysis for understanding process data.
+<&zhu_using_2016> used network visualization and analysis for understanding process data.

 <&chen_statistical_2019>
 <&chen_continuous-time_2020>